Navigation

 The most economically advantageous tender (MEAT) criterion enables the contracting authority to take account of criteria that reflect qualitative, technical and sustainable aspects of the tender submission as well as price when reaching an award decision.

-As early as possible in the process, preferably when the requirement is advertised in the OJEU, the criteria will be published and advised to the potential tenderers.
+As early as possible in the process, preferably when the requirement is advertised on the Find a Tender Service, the criteria will be published and advised to the potential tenderers.

-The relative weighting of each criterion used to assess the submissions must be stated or, where this is not possible, they should be stated in descending order of importance.
-Where the relative weightings are not stated, the contracting authority will have to provide reasons justifying failure to provide the weighting information.
+The relative weighting of each criterion used to assess the submissions must be stated or, where this is not possible for objective reasons, they should be stated in descending order of importance.

 • quality